zaghamabbas786/sabbath-journal/README.md

 - Consistent error handling patterns
 - Single source of truth for configuration

-## Payment Flow
+## Payment & Trial Flow

 1. User signs up/signs in with Clerk
-2. User clicks "Unlock Full Access" button
+2. User is automatically created in Supabase `users` table
+3. **Trial Period Check:**
+   - If `NEXT_PUBLIC_TRIAL_PERIOD_DAYS` is set (e.g., 4), user gets free access for that many days from account creation
+   - If set to 0, no trial period and payment is required immediately
+   - Trial period is calculated from user's `created_at` timestamp in the database
+4. When trial expires or if no trial:
+   - User clicks "Complete Payment" after finishing journal steps
-3. Stripe Checkout session is created
+   - Stripe Checkout session is created
-4. User completes payment
+   - User completes payment
-5. Webhook confirms payment
+   - Payment is verified via Stripe API
-6. User gains access to create journal entries
+   - User gains permanent access to create journal entries

+### Trial Period Configuration

+The trial period is controlled by the `NEXT_PUBLIC_TRIAL_PERIOD_DAYS` environment variable:
+- **0**: No trial, payment required immediately
+- **4**: 4-day trial period (recommended)
+- **7**: 7-day trial period
+- **Any number**: N-day trial period

+During the trial, users see: "Trial: X days remaining"

 ## Database